macoscope/GrandCentralBoard/README.md

 ### Adding a new Widget

-There is separate article [NEW-WIDGET-TUTORIAL.md](http://TUTORIAL URL) about adding a new widget.
+There is a separate article [NEW-WIDGET-TUTORIAL.md](http://TUTORIAL URL) about adding a new widget.

 ### Components